 Then there are the annual festivals.
 The Monterey Jazz Festival and Carmel Bach Festival are most famous and have stood the test of time.
 A relative newcomer, the California Roots Festival, was founded in 2010 and is heavily influenced by the spirit of the legendary 1967 Monterey Pop Festival.
 Other festivals come to town from time to time, some lasting a few years before fading into oblivion.

 Not all local music offerings are big productions.
 Each week you'll find a number of exceptional musicians performing at a variety of venues.
 We would caution that few of these are real nightclubs.
 Most are cramped eating and drinking establishments with a musician crammed into a corner as an afterthought.
 One notable exception is Sly's Refueling Station (formerly Sly McFly's) which provides a proper stage and dance floor.
-Also worth mentioning is the Sunday Jazz Brunch at Carmel's Mission Ranch, which also has a nightly piano bar.
-The aforementioned Monterey County Weekly and GO can give you the specifics on all of the local offerings in their weekly event listings.
+Also worth mentioning is the piano bar at Carmel's Mission Ranch.
+The aforementioned Monterey County Weekly will give you the specifics on all of the local offerings in their weekly event listings.

 If you're here for New Years Eve, our First Night Monterey celebration is the place to be, with countless choices of entertainment scattered throughout downtown.
 Buy a badge for admission to as many individual shows as you can handle.